Richard Boddington: Career

 On January 12, 2021, three of Boddington's films were shown on the new HBO Max platform in the USA.
 Against the Wild, Against The Wild II: Survive the Serengeti, and Phoenix Wilder and the Great Elephant Adventure, a.k.a., An Elephant's Journey.

 In September 2021 Boddington began filming, Wickensburg, his seventh career feature film as writer, producer, and director.
 The film tells the story of a recently widowed mother, played by Denise Richards, and her 13 year old son, Elliott, played by Jensen Gering.
 Who move to the small town of Wickensburg so that Richards can take a job as a reporter at the local paper.
 Elliott soon meets a mysterious young girl named Willow, who tells Elliott about the curse Wickensburg is under.
 Together Elliott and Willow embark on an adventure to save the town from an evil warlock.
 Following the clues laid out in a strange book found in the attic of Elliott's new home.
 Meanwhile, Denise Richards uncovers a corporate conspiracy to exploit the story of the old curse for profit.
 The film stars Julian Richings as Mr. Hexenmeister, Maurice Dean Wint as Mr. Wilson, and Steve Byers as Uncle Dave.

+In the Summer of 2023 Boddington began production on Return To Wickensburg, a sequel to Wickensburg.
+This film sees the return of the original cast, Denise Richards, Julian Richings, Jensen Gering, Catherine White, and Steve Byers.
+In the sequel Mr. Hexenmeister has escaped from prison and plans to destroy Wickensburg by blowing up the damn and flooding the town.
+To accomplish this he plans to use an ancient orb, which has special powers capable of generating the required explosion.
+The two young protagonists and Denise Richards work to foil Hexenmeister's plot.

+In 2024 Boddington completed two new feature films, Secrets of Wickensburg, the third instalment in the Wickensburg franchise, and, LA Jesus.
+LA Jesus tells the story of a troubled executive who meets a homeless man on Venice Beach who claims to be Jesus Christ.
+Both films are set for a 2025 release.
+In March 2025 Boddington was awarded Best Director at the New York City International Film Festival for his direction of LA Jesus.
+In August 2025 Boddington won Best Narrative Feature Film at the World Film Festival in Cannes for LA Jesus.
+In October 2025, Boddington won Best Narrative Feature Film for LA Jesus, at the Los Angeles Film Awards.